browland/common-lisp-java/README.md

 ## Issues

+* Desugaring.
+E.g. (f '(1 2 3)) should be parsed into the tree: (f (quote ( 1 2 3))).
+  There is always special forms for any type of quote encountered such as unquote, quasiquote, etc to do this.

 * Globals defined during closure evaluation: For now just manually copying globals back in to the captured environment after application.
 Should have a separate single shared global environment.